Effective Facebook Marketing Tips To Spruce Up Your Social Media Strategy

 I’d argue that engagement is the most important metric to measure.
 Having your content in front of huge amounts of people is useless if it doesn’t engage them.
 Finding out what works is the base for effective marketing.

 Having audience members comment, share and like is great for creating an active community.
-But at the end of it all we want them to click through to your own website.
+But at the end of it all, you want them to click through to your own website.

-Measuring the CTR for various posts allows you to see what content helps garner the largest amount of traffic back to your own site.
+Measuring the CTR (click-through rate) for various posts allows you to see what content helps garner the largest amount of traffic back to your own site.